lfontanez/aider/README.md

-# Aider v 0.72.3 Coding Assistant with Rate and Token Limits
+# Aider v0.72.3.dev Coding Assistant with Rate and Token Limits

 This is a modified version of [Aider](https://github.com/Aider-AI/aider), an AI pair programming tool that lets you edit code through natural language conversations.